maotar/TabSaver/README-MACOS.txt

 INSTALLATION
 ------------

-1. Open the TabSaver DMG file (if not already open)
+Installing VST3 Plugin:
+1. Double-click the "VST3" folder shortcut to open it in Finder

-2. Drag and drop the plugins to the destination folders:
+2. Drag "TabSaver.vst3" from the DMG into the opened Finder window
-   - Drag "TabSaver.vst3" to the "VST3" folder
-   - Enter your admin password when prompted
+3. Close the Finder window

+Installing AU Plugin:
+1. Double-click the "Components" folder shortcut to open it in Finder
-   - Drag "TabSaver.component" to the "Components" folder
+2. Drag "TabSaver.component" from the DMG into the opened Finder window
-   - Enter your admin password when prompted
+3. Close the Finder window

+Final Step:
-3. Restart your DAW
+- Restart your DAW or rescan plugins in your plugin manager

-4. Done!
+- Done!
 TabSaver is now installed and ready to use.

-Note: You need to enter your admin password because the plugins are installed to system-wide folders that all users can access.

 USAGE